-9. LONG-TERM DEBT
+10. LONG-TERM DEBT

-2016 2015
+2017 2016

 \$ \$

-Loan 4,420
+Loan 4,549 4,420

 On August 5, 2015, the Corporation issued a loan and 4,500,000 warrants for proceeds of \$4,869, net of financing fees of \$131.
-Each warrant entitles its holder to purchase one Class A common share at \$0.50 per share for a 48-month period ending August 5, 2019.
+Each warrant entitles its holder to purchase one Class A common shares at \$0.50 per share for a 48-month period ending August 5, 2019.

 The loan bears interest under specific conditions at a rate of either 7% or 10% and matures on February 5, 2020.
-Interests are payable quarterly and the principal can be reimbursed at any time by the Corporation and is payable in full on the maturity date.
+Interest is payable quarterly and the principal can be reimbursed at any time by the Corporation and is payable in full on the maturity date.
 The loan is secured and contains certain restrictions, including limitations on the Corporation's ability to incur additional indebtedness, pay dividends and make other distributions.
-The loan is guaranteed by a general pledge and security agreement against the assets [except for the intellectual property] of the Corporation and its subsidiary.
+The loan is guaranteed by a general pledge and security agreement against the assets [except for the intellectual property] of the Corporation and it's subsidiaries.